sanidzinic/Log4netParser/README.md

 For more examples, check out the log4net_examplefile.txt
 ## Usage & Configuration
 * You can adapt the RegexSplit & RegexParse Patterns in the appsettings.json file.
 Currently it's based on standard / official log4net LogFileAppender.
-* The logfile is currently passed through my provided example - you have to change it to your own one
+* The whole logfile-content is currently passed 1:1 from my provided example (copied on build to bin-folder) - you have to change it to your own one